AJOmer/Happy_Hour/README.md

 * Yelp API displays vital Bar keypoints such as star rating, reviews, average price-range, phone number and address.
 * Custom express routing for manual bar information input.
 (Admin Route)
 * Geolocation API displays exact distance from user's location of access to a specific bar.

+## Possible Future plans
+* Fully Responsive
+* Leverage React Native to convert into a mobile application
+* User profiles so users can 'favorite' or share bars on a 'twitter'-esque timeline.